Updated August 18, 2019.

-- Leasehold improvements include permanent construction items such as flooring, lighting, drywall, cabinets, countertops, electrical systems, ventilation systems, and dust extraction.
+- Leasehold improvements include construction items such as flooring, lighting, drywall, cabinets, countertops, electrical systems, ventilation systems, and dust extraction.

-- Your cost for leasehold improvements to an existing building will vary depending upon the size of your Showroom and its geographic location.
+- Your cost for leasehold improvements to an existing building will vary depending upon the size of your Manufacturing and Showroom franchise and its geographic location.

-- If you are converting an existing business into a Showroom, your costs may be higher or lower depending on the available assets, fixtures, and conversion costs.
+- If you are converting an existing business into a Manufacturing and Showroom franchise, your costs may be higher or lower depending on the available assets, fixtures, and conversion costs.

 - Construction costs in some areas of the country may exceed these estimates.

 - Your landlord may provide many or all of these tenant improvements at no additional cost to you.

 5. Inventory and Supplies to Commence Operations: $50,000 to $150,000

 - Inventory will include items such as prefabricated wood panels, door and drawer fronts, moldings, and edgebanding.

 6. Equipment, Tools, and Furnishings: $10,000 to $125,000